Ganges: Course

 The upper phase of the river Ganges begins at the confluence of the Bhagirathi and Alaknanda rivers in the town of Devprayag in the Garhwal division of the Indian state of Uttarakhand.
 The Bhagirathi is considered to be the source in Hindu culture and mythology, although the Alaknanda is longer, and therefore, hydrologically the source stream.
 The headwaters of the Alakananda are formed by snow melt from peaks such as Nanda Devi, Trisul, and Kamet.
-The Bhagirathi rises at the foot of Gangotri Glacier, at Gomukh, at an elevation of 4356 m and being mythologically referred to as residing in the matted locks of Shiva; symbolically Tapovan, which is a meadow of ethereal beauty at the feet of Mount Shivling, just 5 km away.
+The Bhagirathi rises at the foot of Gangotri Glacier at Gomukh, at an elevation of 4356 m and was mythologically referred to as residing in the matted locks of Shiva; symbolically Tapovan, which is a meadow of ethereal beauty at the feet of Mount Shivling, just 5 km away.

 Although many small streams comprise the headwaters of the Ganges, the six longest and their five confluences are considered sacred.
 The six headstreams are the Alaknanda, Dhauliganga, Nandakini, Pindar, Mandakini and Bhagirathi.
 Their confluences, known as the Panch Prayag, are all along the Alaknanda.
 They are, in downstream order, Vishnuprayag, where the Dhauliganga joins the Alaknanda; Nandprayag, where the Nandakini joins; Karnaprayag, where the Pindar joins; Rudraprayag, where the Mandakini joins; and finally, Devprayag, where the Bhagirathi joins the Alaknanda to form the Ganges.

 After flowing for 256.90 km through its narrow Himalayan valley, the Ganges emerges from the mountains at Rishikesh, then debouches onto the Gangetic Plain at the pilgrimage town of Haridwar.
-At Haridwar, a dam diverts some of its waters into the Ganges Canal, which irrigates the Doab region of Uttar Pradesh, whereas the river, whose course has been roughly southwest until this point, now begins to flow southeast through the plains of northern India.
+At Haridwar, a headworks diverts some of its water into the Ganges Canal, which irrigates the Doab region of Uttar Pradesh, whereas the river, whose course has been roughly southwest until this point, now begins to flow southeast through the plains of northern India.

-The Ganges river follows a 900 km arching course passing through the cities of Kannauj, Farukhabad, and Kanpur.
+The Ganges river follows a 900 km arching course passing through the cities of Bijnor, Kannauj, Farukhabad, and Kanpur.
 Along the way it is joined by the Ramganga, which contributes an average annual flow of about 495 m3/s to the river.
-The Ganges joins the 1444 km long River Yamuna at the Triveni Sangam at Prayagraj(previously Allahabad), a confluence considered holy in Hinduism.
+The Ganges joins the 1444 km long River Yamuna at the Triveni Sangam at Prayagraj (previously Allahabad), a confluence considered holy in Hinduism.
 At their confluence the Yamuna is larger than the Ganges contributing about 58.5% of the combined flow, with an average flow of 2948 m3/s.